dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 :::zone-end

+## Verify the upgrade

 As with any upgrade, ensure that the app runs as expected and that all tests pass.
+Build the solution and look for suggestions, warnings, or errors in the output window.
+If you encounter any issues, see the [Troubleshooting](#troubleshooting) section.